Was this page helpful?

 ScyllaDB Cloud allows you to connect your application’s private network directly to the ScyllaDB clusters’ private network by using AWS VPC peering.
 By following this guide, you will better secure your customer’s data and make sure all traffic between Scylla’s cluster and the application layer is being done via a private network and never traverses the public internet.

-For more information on AWS VPC peering and its security advantages, please read the AWS documentation.
+For more information on AWS VPC peering and its security advantages, see the AWS documentation.

 VPC peering is set at the cluster creation stage and cannot be configured on an existing cluster.